Sciencentistguy/jamiequigley.com/content/_index.md

 [discord-channel-archiver](https://github.com/Sciencentistguy/discord-channel-archiver) is a discord bot that can export the contents of a discord channel and save it into multiple formats.

-The highlight of this is the HTML output mode, which produces an HTML file that, when viewed in a browser, looks quite similar to discord's interface.
+The highlight of this is the HTML output mode, which produces an HTML file that, when viewed in a browser, looks quite similar to Discord's interface.

+#### videoconverter

+[videoconverter](https://github.com/Sciencentistguy/videoconverter) is a rust program that analyses the contents of media files, and then remuxes (or reencodes, if chosen) them to a standard container format, dropping unneeded audio and subtitle streams.
+Originally written to assist with archiving DVDs and Blu-Rays.

 #### rust-nix-shell